II. Background

 - CDC Zika Diagnostics

-- Preferred test in first 2 weeks
+- Primary tests- Real-time reverse transcriptase PCR (RNA NAT serum and urine)- Preferred test in first 2 weeks

-- Zika RNA is expected in serum from before symptoms to 1 week after (up to 10 weeks rarely)
+- Sources- Zika RNA is expected in serum from before symptoms to 1 week after (up to 10 weeks rarely)

 - Zika RNA may be present in urine for up to 2 weeks after symptom onset